toluay/djangoproject1/README.md

 # hiring_example_25770

-This is a repository for a web application developed with Django, built with [Crowdbotics](https://crowdbotics.com)
+This is a repository for a web application

 ### Features